ryanmathf/Battles-of-Polish-Soviet-War/README.md

 - Battle of Bierniki
 - Battle of Bilminy
 - Battle of Biłka Szlachecka
+- Battle of Babruysk (1919)
+- Battle of Bahuszewiczy
 - Battle of Kobryń (1920)
 - Battle of Żabinka (July 1920)
 - Battle of Brzostowica